yackx/ipgo/content/complex-data-types/struct.md

 ### Motivation

 Suppose we want to represent a person.
 What data would we capture?
 What characteristics represent a person?
 It depends on the context.
-The medical department of a hospital may need data like first name, last name, date of birth, blood type, gender, weight and height and plenty of medical information.
-The administrative department of the same hospital is likely to be interested in data such as name, address (street, postal code, city, country), and social security number.
+The medical department of a hospital may need to collect: first name, last name, date of birth, blood type, gender, weight and height and plenty of other medical information.
+The administrative department of the same hospital is likely to be interested in data such as the social security number and billing information.

 In our examples, we will limit ourselves to name and age.

 So far, we have used "atomic" data types, like `string` and `int`.
 A `string` is suitable to store a person's name.
 An `int` is suitable to store their age.
-It would however be unconvenient to use two independent variables to store those two characteristics.
+It would however be inconvenient to use two independent variables to store those two characteristics.

 ```go
 name := "John"
 age := 32
 ```

-Arguably, this is not bad, but what if we want to represents two persons?
+Arguably, this is not bad, but what if we want to represent two persons?

 ```go
 person1Name := "John"